refaelBZ/Logym/README.md

 ### Database

 - **MongoDB**: NoSQL database with a schema that supports user-workout relationships and stores complex workout structures (e.g., exercises, sets, reps, weights).

+## Live Demo

+- Since environment variables (ENVs) are not exposed in the repository, you can access the live demo via the following link: [Logym](https://logym.vercel.app/)

 ## Installation

 To set up the project locally: